loverajoel/theproductindex/docs/README.md

 ---
 layout: page
-title: Introduction to Product Management test
+title: Introduction to Product Management test2
 excerpt: What is a product manager and what they do?
 Learn what makes this role so unique.

 type: home-section